Position and safety statements

 A joint safety statement was developed in response to reported incidents of accidental injection of chlorhexidine.
 Typically, the accidental injections are associated with drawing up chlorhexidine from gallipots, rather than following national anaesthetic and user-applied labelling guidelines and standards.

 The statement includes recommendations consistent with the National standard for user-applied labelling of injectable medicines, fluids and lines and ANZCA’s PS51 Guidelines for the Safe Management and Use of Medications in Anaesthesia, including the use of dark-tinted chlorhexidine for skin preparation is advocated, as light-tinted chlorhexidine increases the risk of errors.

-Internationally, safety organisations have tried to reduce the incidence of erroneous injection with education of health personnel, storage, and colouring and labelling of medicines and devices, including the National standard for user-applied labelling of injectable medicines fluids and lines.
+Internationally, safety organisations have tried to reduce the incidence of erroneous injection through education, storage, and labelling of medicines and devices, including the National standard for user-applied labelling of injectable medicines fluids and lines.

-The International Standard ISO 80369-6:2016 Small bore connectors for liquids and gases in healthcare applications – Part 6: Connectors for neuraxial applications was introduced with the aim of reducing the injection of erroneous substances via intrathecal, epidural and other neural routes.
-ISO 80369-6:2016 specifies the design and dimensions of small-bore connectors intended for all neural applications, including neuraxial, peripheral and regional applications.
+The International Standard ISO 80369-6:2016 Small bore connectors for liquids and gases in healthcare applications – Part 6: Connectors for neuraxial applications was introduced with the aim of reducing the erroneous, harmful administration of fluids via intrathecal, epidural and other neural routes and reducing erroneous administration of substances intended for neural routes to other sites.
+ISO 80369-6:2016 specifies the design and dimensions of small-bore connectors for neural applications, including neural, peripheral and regional applications.

 The Australian and New Zealand College of Anaesthetists (ANZCA) and the Commission have published a joint statement and guidelines with a safety checklist to support the implementation of medical devices with ISO80369-6:2016 compliant neural connectors in Australia.